Skip to content

 Once configured, all HTTP and HTTPS requests and responses flow through mitmproxy where you can inspect headers, bodies, and timing information.

-The tool supports modern protocols including HTTP/2, HTTP/3 (QUIC), and WebSockets, ensuring compatibility with contemporary mobile apps and web services.
-It handles TLS 1.2 and 1.3, certificate pinning scenarios (when combined with bypass tools), and various authentication schemes.
+It handles TLS 1.2 and 1.3, certificate pinning scenarios (when combined with bypass tools), and common authentication schemes.

 Traffic Interception